Wednesday, April 10, 2024

 6 And so through all the length of days, thy goodness faileth never; Good Shepherd, may I sing thy praise within thy house forever.
 (United Methodist Hymnal, 1989).

 I make a point of suggesting this morning that our collective love for Jesus may take many forms, and many churches together make a beautiful chorus of praise for our Savior.
-We must embrace and admire the admiration each has for Him.
+We must embrace and adore the admiration each has for Him.
 We may not agree on every point of doctrine, but like my friend behind the bagel counter we can accept one another's testimony on whatever level it may present itself.

 In it all, let us reflect our love for Him by doing the best we can to truly represent Him.